 The time frame for completing dual degrees varies from student to student, and can depend on the number of credits and degree requirements that are completed prior to entering Ross.
 Students also have the option to complete additional coursework during their Spring and/or Summer terms, or to stay on for one or two extra terms if additional time is needed.
-Preparing a customized course planning template (as found on the link for your dual degree program of interest) will help students answer this question given their particular circumstances.
+Preparing a customized course plan will help students answer this question given their particular circumstances.

 What do I need to do to graduate as a dual degree student?

 All degree requirements for both programs must be completed.
 Both degrees must be earned concurrently (that is, conferred at the same time).
 Although students may finish all of their requirements for one of their degrees in an earlier term, neither degree will be granted until all requirements for both degrees have been satisfied.

 How does advising work?

 Academic advising for each degree will come independently from advisors in each program.
 Ross offers specialized advising with dual degree advisors.
 These advisors are available to offer guidance and to help students monitor their BBA degree progress.
 Admitted students may schedule a "BBA Dual Degree Advising/Issues" appointment online.
 Students are also responsible for selecting and working with an advisor in their other degree program.

 What is the difference between dual degrees and a minor?